-Our focus for the coming year on building partnerships is to greatly increase outreach with families and community resources to reduce chronic absenteeism.
+Our focus for the coming year continues to be on building partnerships to greatly increase outreach with families and community resources to reduce chronic absenteeism.
 This is a continuation of our area of focus from the previous year.
 Unfortunately, while we did increase our outreach to families targeting improved attendance, chronic absenteeism continues to be a significant barrier to student success.
+For the coming year, we have revamped our Multi-Tiered System of Support to ensure that we are ready to support students and their families in improving school attendance.